datocms/nextjs-with-cache-tags-starter/README.md

 turso db tokens create nextjs-with-cache-tags
 ```

+We selected Turso because it's an incredibly cost-effective solution and is compatible with any hosting service.
+However, any other storage solution would be just as effective due to the simplicity of the saved data.

 ### Step 3: Install dependencies and download the DatoCMS GraphQL Schema

 Simply run `npm install` (or the equivalent command for your package manager of choice): a `schema.graphql` will be generated.